-- It builds a healthy social field by connecting the design team to a growing network of people through respectful listening. - It creates knowledge to inform the design team's discernment of their work in bringing the new to birth in people's lives, in their organization and in their community.
+- It builds a healthy social field by connecting the change team to a growing network of people through respectful listening.
+This lays a foundation for trust. - It creates knowledge to inform the change team's discernment of their Work in bringing the new to birth in people's lives, in their organization and in their community.
 This discernment happens in the next moment of the process, presencing.

-Grow the design team by listening for desire to discover and create the new
+Grow the change team by listening for desire to create the new